Marigold/universal-portfolios/README.md

 Several algorithms from the literature are currently implemented, based on the literature and my understanding.
 Contributions or corrections are more than welcomed.

+If you are more into R or just looking for a good resource about Universal Portfolios, check out blog and package [logopt](http://optimallog.blogspot.cz/) by Marc Delvaux.

 ## Installation